How To Make A Nourishing Batch Of Gut Healing Bone Broth or Meat Stock

 Healing leaky gut is a complex process.
 The overall aim is to address and overcome the culprit cause, improve overall digestion and introduce foods, herbs and supplements to allow healing to occur.

-So what is a simple way you can do this through your diet?
-Bring on the bone broth!
+So what is a simple way you can contribute to gut healing through your diet?
+Bring on the broth and meat stock!

 The Liquid Gold

 Let’s get into the good stuff.
 One of the ways I keep myself and family well, is through providing foods and drinks that are loaded with minerals and healing amino acids, like glycine.

 An easy, economical and effective way to do this is to start consuming bone broths and meat stocks.

 When bones and meats on the bone, from chicken, beef, lamb or fish are brought to the boil and reduced to simmer, minerals, among many other important gut healing nutrients and amino acids, are extracted from the bones and cartilage and into the liquid (broth/ meat stock).
 By using the broth and stock through your diet, you are giving yourself the full spectrum of minerals and amino acids.
 Beats a tablet, hey?!

 Easy To Absorb

 The other benefit of incorporating bone broths and meat stock into your diet, is their ability to aid digestion.
 Even if you are very digestive compromised, such as suffering from Irritable Bowel Disease, the vitamins, minerals and amino acids from the broth and stock are absorbed through the gut wall with ease.

 This means more nutrients reach your cells, at a much faster rate than actually having to break down and digest foods.
 All for building your state of health and happiness.
 For these reasons, broth is one of the first 'solid' foods recommended for introducing your bubs' within the pages of my baby book, Thriving Bubba.